-But keep in mind that many characteristics come in different forms.
-Your version of having vision may look different from Mark Zuckerberg’s.
+But keep in mind that the characteristics of successful entrepreneurs come in different forms.
+Your vision may look different from Mark Zuckerberg’s.
 That doesn’t necessarily mean your version is wrong or that you’re not suited to run a business.

 Be honest with yourself about your own strengths and weaknesses, then embrace the things that make your business unique.